EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 Subdivision

-FunctionDorsiflexion of ankle joint, inversion of the foot
+FunctionDorsiflexion of the ankle joint, inversion of the foot

 Placement